javierllorente/jobs/README.md

 License
 ---------------
-jOBS is under the GPL v3.
-See gpl-3.0.txt for more information.
+jOBS is under the Apache License 2.0.
+See LICENSE for more information.